-Given the current negative outlook, upward rating pressure is unlikely in the near future.
+In light of the current negative outlook, upward rating pressure on HF's ratings is unlikely in the near future.
 The outlook could be stabilised if, following the lifting of border and travel restrictions and a return to normal traffic performance, the company's financial profile and key credit metrics sustainably return to levels commensurate with the current rating, while continuing to maintain a good liquidity profile.